ahtshamadil/FarmConnect-AI-Powered-Agricultural-Marketplace/README.md

 External Data	PAR / AMIS, OpenWeather API

 Summary
-FarmConnect aims to revolutionize agricultural trading in Pakistan by integrating data intelligence, secure payments, and digital connectivity into a single bilingual platform.
-The system’s modular architecture ensures scalability, security, and accessibility, paving the way toward a fair and transparent agricultural economy.
+FarmKonnect aims to revolutionize agricultural trading in Pakistan by integrating data intelligence, secure payments, and digital connectivity into a single bilingual platform.
+The system's modular architecture ensures scalability, security, and accessibility, paving the way toward a fair and transparent agricultural economy.